 Location: Church Street (across from the intersection with Dey Street), New York, New York 10006

 Trinity Church-see where Alexander Hamilton is buried.
 You can see the grave from the street (albeit through the bars).
+If churches are your thing when traveling, check out this tour (with tips) of the best churches in NYC!

 Location: 75 Broadway, New York, New York 10006

-and the Charging Bull (you must exercise extreme patience here to be able to get a photo without someone hanging on the bull’s horns.
+Hit up NYSE and the Charging Bull (you must exercise extreme patience here to be able to get a photo without someone hanging on the bull’s horns.
 Or from other unmentionables on its, ahem, back-end. 🙄)

-Location: Broadway & Morris Street, New York, New York 10004
+Charging Bull-Broadway & Morris Street, New York, New York 10004

 Now would be a great time to do the Staten Island Ferry if you decide you have enough time.
 It is free and you can get incredible views and photos of the Statue of Liberty and Manhattan.
 For reference, I was going to do the 2:15 pm ferry, but because it was February and the sun sets early at that time of year, I decided to head on up to the One World Trade Observation deck.
 But, if you are there during the summer, go for it!